4th Gorkha Rifles: Burma Campaign

 During the Burma Campaign the first battalion (1/4 GR) formed part of 48 Infantry Brigade, which in turn was part of the 17th Indian Infantry Division.
 It took part in the Battle of Sittang Bridge in February 1942, and the retreat into India.
 During this period the battalion was commanded by Lieutenant Colonel "Joe" Lentaigne.
-In 1944 the battalion suffered very high casualties in the Battle of Imphal.
+In 1944 the battalion participated in the Battle of Imphal.

 Soon after it was raised in October 1940, the third battalion (3/4 GR) was assigned to the 111th Indian Infantry Brigade.
 This brigade was part of the Chindits and was commanded by "Joe" Lentaigne, who had been promoted to Brigadier.
 It took part in the second Chindit expedition, Operation Thursday, in 1944.
 When Major General Orde Wingate, the overall commander of the Chindits, was killed in an air crash, Brigadier Lentaigne succeeded him.
 Major John Masters took command of the main body of 111 Brigade.

 The fourth Battalion (4/4 GR) distinguished itself in the storming of Mandalay Hill in Burma, in 1945.